Privacy Policy

 What data we collect and process

-• Authentication / account data: when you sign in with Google, we receive and store your email address, name, profile image, and provider identifiers to create and manage your account.
+• Authentication / account data: when you sign in with Google or via a magic link (email-based passwordless login), we receive and store your email address, name (when available), profile image (when available), and provider identifiers to create and manage your account.

-• Report input data: the URL you submit to be analyzed.
-When using the browser extension, this may also include the article content extracted from the page you choose to analyze.
+• Report input data: the content you submit for analysis — a URL, text, or images.
+When using the browser extension, this may also include article content extracted from the page.
+When using messaging bots (e.g. Telegram) or email forwarding, this includes the content of your messages or forwarded emails.

 • Page metadata: we may fetch the target URL to extract basic publicly available metadata (e.g., Open Graph title/description/image/site name) to improve presentation and context.